pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 # Dependencies for the AppSignal Ruby gem
 dnf install gcc gcc-c++ make openssl-devel

+# Dependencies for the AppSignal for Elixir package version 1.7.0 and newer
+dnf install gcc gcc-c++ make openssl-devel
-# Dependencies for the AppSignal Elixir package
+# Dependencies for the AppSignal for Elixir package version 1.6.3 and older
 dnf install gcc gcc-c++ make openssl-devel curl
 ```